 Testing a reversal detection indicator

 The chart above shows a propitiatory reversal detection indicator.
 It draws a trend line as soon as an excessive move is detected and a reversal can be expected.
 As I like to sell a put option whenever a trend line is drawn, I would like to know how many days after the entry I should close my position.

-The blue line underneath the APPENDIX_E signal response line (chart above) shows the general market behaviour.
-While the maximum edge after the entry has been a 2:1 favourable / adverse ratio, the average market move over the same period of time would only have been around 1:1.15.
+The blue line underneath the APPENDIX_E signal response line (chart above) shows the general market behavior.
+While the maximum edge after the entry has been a 2:1 favorable / adverse ratio, the average market move over the same period of time would only have been around 1:1.15.
 So I would judge that this reversal detection indicator offers some edge in timing a bullish market reversal.